ARK-Builders/website/content/apps/navigator.md

 +++
 title = "Navigator"
-description = "is a file browser adopting tags as the new way to locate your data.
-Cut away irrelevant system files and find your documents or photos with the help of tags." weight = 10 template = "apps/page.html"
+description = "is a file browser that embraces tags as the novel method to locate your data.
+It effectively eliminates irrelevant system files, enabling you to find your documents or photos with ease through the use of tags." weight = 10 template = "apps/page.html"